betatim/NeedForSpeed/kalman/README.md

 Simple Kalman Filter
 ====================

 This implements an incredibly simple Kalman filter.
-It uses [blaze-lib](blaze) to perform the matrix multiplications. `blaze-lib` knows about SIMD instructions.
+It uses [blaze-lib][blaze] to perform the matrix multiplications. `blaze-lib` knows about SIMD instructions.